it-at-m/refarch/docs/overview.md

 ### API gateway

 The API gateway is a ready-to-use component and the only exposed interface for accessing the application.
-It manages all requests and routes them to the independent services.
+It manages all requests and routes them to the respective development components like frontend and backend.
+Besides that, it also handles cross-cutting concepts like authentication using a SSO.

 See [API-Gateway](./gateway.md) for further information.

 ### Frontend

 The frontend provides the application UI and is developed with Vue.js.
 It calls the backend (via the API gateway) for reading and modifying data.
-It's developed separate for each application and started from a default template.
+It's developed separate for each application and therefore a default template is provided.

 The template is described [here](https://refarch-templates.oss.muenchen.de/frontend).

 ### Backend

 The backend provides a REST-API for reading and modifying application data, handles business logic and access to databases.
-Like the frontend the backend is also started from a template.
+Like the frontend the backend is also provided as a template.

 The template is described [here](https://refarch-templates.oss.muenchen.de/backend).